Talkartoons: Filmography

 Dave Fleischer was the credited director on every cartoon produced by Fleischer Studios.
 Fleischer's actual duties were those of a film producer and creative supervisor, with the head animators doing much of the work assigned to animation directors in other studios.
 The head animator is the first animator listed.
 Credited animators are therefore listed for each short.
-Note that many of the shorts from 1931-32 don't have their animator credits listed, as they were cut when the shorts were sold to television and had their titles replaced.
+Many of the shorts from 1931-32 don't have their animator credits listed, as they were cut when the shorts were sold to television and had their titles replaced.